netgen/local-development-setup/dnsmasq/README.md

 ```

 If you received output similar to the above, it means `dnsmasq` is correctly
+configured for the given domain.
+Successfully test all configured top-level
-configured, and you're finished with this part of the setup.
+domains, and you're finished with this part of the setup.